CJJ8848/BIA4_miniproject_group8/README.md

 -	**seg_3.h5**: The trained Unet model for Lung segmentation in X-ray
 -	**self_model.py**: Main source code for Lung segmentation, contains codes and discriptions of image preprocessing, model construction, accuracy evaluation & visaulization
 -	**load_model and segment.py**: Codes to load the pretrained Unet model to produce images of the segmented lungs using classification dataset
+-	**Segmentation.py**: a tool for users to segment their own dataset using our model.

 2. Classification
 -	**train_test_val.py**: divide the dataset into train(0.7),test(0.1) and val(0.2) subsets.
 -	**gray2rgb.py**: used to tranform the format of images into RGB.